robenkleene/audio-references/ableton-live/ableton-live-automation.md

 - To delete automation, right-click on a control and select `Delete Automation`
 - To move all automation at once, right-click the track channel and select `Select all content` than move the cursor near the automation until the full automation highlights and click and drag the automation line up or down.

+## Duplicating

+There's a lock icon in the upper right of the `Arrangement View` for `Lock Envelopes`, if `Lock Envelopes` is *toggled off*:

+- Moving the clip, will also move the automation data
+- `⌘D` will duplicate the clip *and the Automation Data

 ## Deleting

 - `⌘A ⌫` will select all clips and automation and delete it (this includes *all* automation data, not just the selected automation data)